nazeerbai/timenationpro/_posts/2020-11-22-best-smartwatch.md

 - Standalone smartwatches

 ### Smartwatches connected with smartphones
-Smart watches that are connected with smart phones through Bluetooth serve as an interface to the smart phones.
-Through the touchscreen or buttons, User can initiate or attend phone calls.
-And also it enables users to access messages, e-mails, media.
-The user can enjoy music and can watch videos using wireless handsets also.
-So these kinds of smart watches are dependent on smart phones except for displaying time.
+Smartwatches that are connected with smartphones through Bluetooth serve as an interface to the smartphones.
+Through the touchscreen or buttons, the User can initiate or attend phone calls.
+And also, it enables users to access messages, e-mails, media.
+The User can enjoy music and can watch videos using wireless handsets also.
+So these kinds of smartwatches are dependent on smartphones except for displaying the time.

 ### Standalone smartWatches
 Standalone Smartwatches are exclusively designed with sensors only.
-These are wearable devices designed with dedicated and accurate sensors mostly used in medical or healthcare, sports and security forces.
+Wearable devices are designed with dedicated and accurate sensors mostly used in medical or healthcare, sports, and security forces.

-For example, Fitness Band for Healthcare may not have features that are supported by smartwatches like calling functions, notification etc and have apps and sensors that process body activities of the user.
-These come with its own application that can track your heart rate, body temperature etc.,
+For example, Fitness Band may not have a few features that are supported by smartwatches like calling functions, notification, etc. Fitness bands may have apps and sensors that process the body activities of the User.
+These come with its application that can track your heart rate, body temperature, etc.,

-Few models support Sports activities  and these smart watches track the wearer's walking & running rate using the app inbuilt in the smart watches.
+Few models support Sports activities, and these smartwatches track the wearer's walking & running rate using the app inbuilt in the smartwatches.

-### How smartwatch makes difference from standalone bands?
+### How Smartwatch makes a difference from standalone bands?
-Smart watches have all the sensors of fitness bands.
-The only difference between the smart watch and the standalong watches is that smart watches can be connected with smartphones and operated whereas standalone watches can be operated independently.
+Smartwatches have all the sensors of fitness bands.
+The only difference between the Smartwatch and the standalone watches is that smartwatches can be connected with smartphones and operated, whereas standalone watches can be operated independently.

 # Smartwatch Buying Guide: Quick Important Features to Know

 ### phone compatibility and operating system

-The Operating system in smart watches must suit your smartphone's OS also.
-Otherwise you have to face some lack of functions.
-The Wear OS may not be attractive in its design but its functionalities are highly recommendable.
+The Operating system in smartwatches must suit your smartphone's OS also.
+Otherwise, you have to face some lack of functions.
+The Wear OS may not be attractive in its design, but its functionalities are highly recommendable.
-Its speech-to-text features are very convenient to answer emails and texts with more comfortability.
-But this speech-to-text features of the wear OS won't work on the iPhone.
-That's why we insist you check the compatibility of your smartphone OS with smart watch OS.
+Its speech-to-text features are very convenient to answer e-mails and texts with more comfortability.
+But these speech-to-text features of the wear OS won't work on the iPhone.
+That's why we insist you check the compatibility of your smartphone OS with the smartwatch OS.

-Fossil watches available in the market are design to serve as a companion to your smartphone. hence device compatibility is very important.
+Fossil watches available in the market are designed to serve as a companion to your smartphone.
+Hence device compatibility is very important.
-For example Samsung galaxy watch active 2 you and tizen powered galaxy watch has the capability to work with multiple Android as well as iPhone mobiles.
-You may also know that it is much easier to use this smart watches with Android device especially brand Samsung.
+For example, the Samsung galaxy watch active 2 you and Tizen powered galaxy watch can work with multiple Android and iPhone mobiles.
+You may also know that it is much easier to use these smartwatches with Android devices, especially with the Samsung brand.
-The fit Pulsar 2 works equally well with android and iphone.
-As an Android phone user you get an additional feature I had the option to givequick replies to incoming text messages.
+The fit Pulsar 2 works equally well with android and iPhone.
+As an Android phone user, you get an additional feature to respond with quick replies to incoming text messages.
-The Google wear operating system runs on many smart watches such as LG Fossil etc. This OS is more compatible with android smartphones but also compatible one extent with iPhones with limited features.
-You can easily  check the compatibility of your Google's where OS running  smart watches.
-Open your smartphone browser and check the link to g.co/wearcheck
+Google wear operating system runs on many smartwatches such as LG Fossil etc. This OS is more compatible with android smartphones but also compatible to one extent with iPhones with limited features.
+You can easily check the compatibility of your Google's where OS is running in smartwatches.

-In case of Apple the Apple watch works only with iPhone.
-Open the Apple watch app in the iPhone and find the watch OS app store.
-It is here you can install your favourite iOS watch version apps or find the latest ones.
-The app store features mini things like games fitness tracking apps productivity apps like receive slack notifications or review trello cards.
+Open your smartphone browser and check the link to g.co/wearcheck In the case of Apple, the Apple Watch works only with iPhone.
+Open the Apple Watch app on the iPhone and find the watch OS app store.
+It is here you can install your favorite iOS watch version apps or find the latest ones.
+The app store features mini things like games, fitness tracking apps productivity apps like receive slack notifications or review Trello cards.
-The bottom line is that you must not buy smartphone until you know that it is compatible with your smartphone.
+The bottom line is that you must not buy a smartwatch until you know that it is compatible with your smartphone.

 ### Smartwatches battery

-And also you need to consider the battery life of a smart watch.
-Being a work professional, you will use the watch most of the time in a day, so purchasing a smart watch with good battery life is very important.
+And also, you need to consider the battery life of a smartwatch.
+Being a work professional, you will use the Smartwatch for an entire day.
+So purchasing a smartwatch with good battery life is very important.
-Otherwise it is not meaningful when it needs charging very often.
+Otherwise, it is not meaningful when it needs charging very often.
 You can do it with your smartphone alone.
-You don't need a smart watch.
-So please be concerned about battery life when you go shopping for a smart watch.
+You don't need a smartwatch.
+So please be concerned about battery life when you go shopping for a smartwatch.

-• Nowadays smart watches are available with 10 days of battery life.
-Unlike smart phone, we don't need to charge daily.
+Nowadays, smartwatches available in the market can retain ten days of battery life.
+Unlike a smartphone, we don't need to charge daily.

-Most colour screen smart watches 10 to last for a day or two.
-You decide and consider how often you are willing to to plug in your watch for charging often.
+Most color screen smartwatches tend to last for a day or two.
+You decide and consider how often you are willing to plug in your watch for charging often.
-Smart watches with voice capabilities will not have charge last long as expected.
-The charge of Apple watch lasts around 18 hours.
+Smartwatches with voice capabilities will not have charge last long as expected.
+The charge of the Apple watch lasts around 18 hours.
 Wireless charging
-Some of this smart watches like Samsung gear sport and apple watch has wireless charging feature. in order to charge these devices Uninor plug your device directly into a charger but you can lay it on a charging puck.
+Some of these smartwatches like Samsung gear sport and apple watch has wireless charging feature.
+In order to charge these devices, you need not plug your device directly into a charger, but you can lay it on a charging puck.
 #### Proximity sensor
-Proximity sensor checks whether the wearable is connected with you or not.
+The proximity sensor checks whether the wearable is connected with you or not.
 If you are not wearing it, it will turn on the display screen and background functions to save the battery.
 If you are wearing it, it will turn on the display screen.
 Smartwatch buying guide: App selection
 Samsung Smartwatch models have hundreds or even thousands of AP currently.
-Apple watch consists of the most well rounded applications till now.
-It consists of 20000 apps available which has a capacity to do everything from controlling your smart lights and other home devices 92 the accent of ordering lunch out using seamless.
+Apple watch consists of the most well-rounded applications till now.
+It consists of 20000 apps available, which has a capacity to do everything from controlling your smart lights and other home devices 92 the accent of ordering lunch out using seamless.

 ### Pricing

-You may find many budget smart watches devices without any brand names.
-You may also find that most of the smart watches available in the market mein cost between $100 for older devices and can go up to $1,600 which can be connected to tag heuer.
-Most of the price range for smart watches is in between $200 to $500 depending upon the accessories and features.
+You may find many budget smartwatch devices without any brand names.
+You may also find that most of the smartwatches available in the market cost between $100 for older devices and can go up to $1,600, which can be connected to tag Heuer.
+Most of the price range for smartwatches is between $200 to $500, depending upon the accessories and features.
-For example Apple brand watch series 5 starts with the minimum price range off dollar 399 which has basic aluminium case along with silicone brand.
-This watch does not have any built in GPS. the same version of the watch with ceramic case for design and variants cause more than dollar $1399.
+For example, Apple brand watch series 5 starts with the minimum price range of dollar 399 with a basic aluminum case and a silicone band.
+This watch does not have any built-in GPS.
+The same version of the watch with the ceramic case for design and variants cause more than dollar $1399.
-You must analyse and decide that what function and combination of of design I will suit you the best for your budget.
+You must analyze and decide what function and combination of design will suit you the best for your budget.

-#  Smartwatch Buying Guide: Why do you need a smart watch?
+#  Smartwatch Buying Guide: Why do you need a smartwatch?
-Even though laptops and smart phones are handheld devices.You can't hold laptops & smart phones all the time when you are doing other tasks also especially.
-So smart watches fill this gap by its wearability.
-Smart watches are light weight and compact.
-Wearable smart watches give more comfortability and flexibility to use.
-So you don't find any difficulty to wear this.
+Even though laptops and smartphones are handheld devices, you can't hold laptops & smartphones all the time when you are doing other tasks, also primarily.
+So smartwatches fill this gap by its wearability.
+Smartwatches are lightweight and compact.
+Wearable smartwatches give more comfortability and flexibility to use.
+So you don't find it any difficult to wear this.

 You can follow the below consideration to know what you want to do with smartwatches based on your profession or activities.
-These are few guidelines that might help you with the selection process.
+These are a few guidelines that might help you with the selection process.

-## Best smart watches for working professionals
+## Best smartwatches for working professionals

-When it comes to work and business, the smart watch has to excel at its functions rather than design and style.
-If you are doing any manual work, carrying mobiles is not possible.
-Smart watches fill this gap.
+When it comes to work and business, the Smartwatch has to excel at its functions rather than design and style.
+If you are doing any manual labor, carrying mobiles is not possible.
+Smartwatches fill this gap.

 ### Easy access to calls

-You can attend the phone calls through your smarwatches.
-You don't need to take your smart phone from your packet or bag.
-Smartwatches comes with dial pad and also syncing the contacts.In such cases you can make calls from your smartwatches. smart watches having call features will have built in LTE.
-Features like AT&T number sink and verizons number share lets you to use the same number on your watch and your mobile phone.
+You can attend to the phone calls through your smartwatches.
+You don't need to take your smartphone from your pocket or bag.
+Smartwatches come with a dial pad and also syncing the contacts.
+In such cases, you can make calls from your smartwatches.
+Smartwatches having call features will have built-in LTE.
+Features like AT&T number sink and Verizon's number share lets you use the same number on your watch and your mobile phone.

 You can operate it and call from your Smartwatch even if your mobile phone is turned off.
-You may have to pay for a separate data plan for your Smartwatch to which might cost around $10 per month in case if you want it to have the advantage of  calling option.
+You may have to pay for a separate data plan for your Smartwatch to which might cost around $10 per month if you want it to have the advantage of a calling option.

 ### View Message notification
-If you use smart watch, you can answer calls and can reply to messages and emails instantly.
-You can't miss important calls and emails.
+If you use a smartwatch, you can answer calls and can reply to messages and e-mails instantly.
+You can't miss important calls and e-mails.

-You can read your SMS and whatsapp messages received to your smartphone instantly.
+You can read your SMS and WhatsApp messages received to your smartphone instantly.
 Likewise calls, you can send messages too.
-You can read e-mails and send emails from your smartwatch.
+You can read e-mails and send e-mails from your Smartwatch.
 Organize your tasks

-Smartwatchs have alert or reminders, calendar ( it can synchronize with Google calendar to remind you about all your meetings and other events)
+Smartwatches have alert or reminders, calendar ( it can synchronize with Google calendar to remind you about all your meetings and other events)

 ### Video conferencing

-Some smart watches is designed with inbuilt cameras.
-You can shoot from your wrist itself. video calling for meeting purposes.
+Some smartwatches are designed with inbuilt cameras.
+You can start shooting videos using a smartwatch from your wrist itself.
+Video calling for meeting purposes.

- You must check out whether the smartwatch has the following sensors to support video conference:
+ You must check out whether the Smartwatch has the following sensors to support video conference:

 - Smartwatch Camera
 - Voice sensor